-If you are concerned about the immediate safety of tamariki or rangatahi, please call Oranga Tamariki on:
+If you are concerned about the immediate safety of a child/tamaiti or young person/rangatahi, freephone:

 - New Zealand Police on 111

-If you do not have a support person and would like one, discuss this with an investigator.
+If you do not have a support person and would like one, discuss this with the investigator.

 Rest assured, your privacy and mana will be protected and any information you share with the Ombudsman is confidential.